Running a Session

 Click the Expand button in the diff toolbar (visible in Unified and Split modes) to open the diff in a full-screen modal.
 The modal provides:

 • File navigation — When the diff report contains multiple files, a dropdown in the modal header lets you jump to any file.
-Previous/next buttons and keyboard shortcuts cycle through files in a carousel (wrapping from last to first and vice versa).
+The modal lists the accumulated patch per file since the base branch; a file changed both in commits and in the working tree shows as separate entries with their own source pills, so you can navigate between the accumulated committed patch and the working-tree patch independently.
+Previous/next buttons and keyboard shortcuts cycle through entries in a carousel (wrapping from last to first and vice versa).

 • Keyboard shortcutsLeft arrow or [ for the previous file, Right arrow or ] for the next file.
 Up/down arrows scroll the diff content.
 Escape closes the modal.